LadyZeefa/Above-the-Clouds/README.md

 That's it!

+## Editing the Modlist

+You can add what you want fairly easily as long as you are familiar with MO2.
+Just tick or untick any of the mods in the list.

 ## Updating the Modlist

 Download the modlist's `.wabbajack` file again and specify the same directories. _Wabbajack_ will only update what has changed, it will not repeat the entire installation.